timdoes/up-and-running-with-jekyll-and-github-pages/lessons/01-the-setup.md

 ![First commit](../img/12_first_commit.png)

-The next step is to push our new file up to GitHub by clicking the __Sync__ button in the top left corner.
+The next step is to push our new file up to GitHub by clicking the __Sync__ button in the top right corner.

 ![Sync repo](../img/13_sync_repo.png)